auth0/docs/articles/architecture-scenarios/_includes/_operations/_introduction.md

 *	What email services should I be using to support production volumes of email messages to users?
 Why can’t I use Auth0's out-of-box email provider in my production environment?
 *	Why would I need to configure my firewall, and what firewall ports will I need to open for internal services that need to receive communications from Auth0 (such as custom databases, web services, and email servers)?
 <% if (platform === "b2b") { %>
-* Will I need to provide self-service provisioning for my customer, so that they can configure their own organizational  IDPs?
+* Will I need to provide self-service provisioning for my customer so that they can configure their own organizational  IDPs?
 <%  } %>

 Auth0 supports functionality for [monitoring](#monitoring) Auth0 service operation as well as providing information regarding Auth0 [service status](#service-status).
 In addition, Auth0 makes security-related bulletins as well as information regarding upcoming changes to the Auth0 service available via various [notifications](#notifications).
 Auth0 [logging](#logging) services also provide extensive functionality for tracing and identifying operational anomalies, including restrictions encountered due to rate limiting and/or excessive loading.